oasis-tcs/tosca-specs/2_0/TOSCA-v2.0.md

 >   Else look for the TOSCA.meta file in the root of the archive
 >   Look for the a .yml or . yaml file in the root directory

-  **TOSCA.meta** metadata file that provides entry information for a TOSCA orchestrator processing the CSAR file.
-The **TOSCA.meta** file may be located either at the root of the archive or inside a **TOSCA-Metadata** directory (the directory being at the root of the archive).
-The CSAR may contain only one **TOSCA.meta** file.

 - a yaml (.yml or .yaml) file at the root of the archive, the yaml file being a valid tosca definition template.